PonnagarajanMurugan/BASIC-ANDROID-_EX_01/README.md

 ## BASIC-ANDROID-_EX_01_Implementation of a Hello world Activity using all lifecycles methods using Android Studio.
 ## PROGRAM

-DEVELOPED BY : Pon Nagarajan M

-REGISTER NO: 212222040115

 ## AIM:

 To create Hello world Activity using all lifecycles methods to display messages using android studio.